guojing0/fatima/README.md

 **Questions**: Discuss what kind of dataset do you think the model should be fine-tuned on to fix such errors.
 How would you assemble or find such a dataset?
 How big of a dataset do you think you’d need?

-**Answer**: To reduce these errors, I would assemble a mixed math SFT dataset that is explicitly balanced by topic and answer format.
+**Answer**: To reduce these errors, I would assemble a mixed math SFT dataset that is balanced by topic and answer format.

 Popular public sources:

 - [openai/gsm8k](https://huggingface.co/datasets/openai/gsm8k) - strong baseline for grade-school arithmetic and word problems.
-- [hendrycks/competition_math](https://huggingface.co/datasets/hendrycks/competition_math) - harder algebra, geometry, number theory, and proof-style reasoning.
 - [meta-math/MetaMathQA](https://huggingface.co/datasets/meta-math/MetaMathQA) - large synthetic math QA data for instruction tuning.
 - [AI-MO/NuminaMath-CoT](https://huggingface.co/datasets/AI-MO/NuminaMath-CoT) - chain-of-thought style math supervision from recent open training pipelines.
 - [nvidia/OpenMathInstruct-2](https://huggingface.co/datasets/nvidia/OpenMathInstruct-2) - modern open math instruct mixture with broad topic coverage.